cirruslabs/cirrus-ci-docs/docs/pricing.md

 **Cons** of this approach:

 * Need to configure and connect one or several [compute services](guide/supported-computing-services.md).
-Might be nonintuitive for cases like Anka Build Cloud for macOS.
 * Might not be worth the effort for a small team.
 * Need to pay $10/seat/month plan.